-Improve hip pain and function with regular physical activity.
+Get more information about exercise plans for hip OA to help lessen hip pain and improve function with regular physical activity.

-A 2017 study of Finnish women with hip OA supports White’s statement and backs previous research findings.
-Researchers found that after a 12-week exercise program, pain in 13 women with hip OA declined 30%.
+A 2017 study of Finnish women with hip OA found that after a 12-week exercise program, pain in 13 women declined 30%.
 One measure of hip strength improved by 20% and one measure of hip range of motion improved by 30%.
 Their joint function and health-related quality of life improved slightly.

 A 2016 study of 210 people with hip OA found that those who participated in a 12-week exercise program had less pain and more mobility than the placebo or no-treatment groups.

 Getting physical activity is an important part of managing osteoarthritis.
 But if you aren’t currently active, it’s important to start an exercise routine as soon as you start to have pain.
 A variety of land and water exercises can improve your hip muscles and OA pain, including strengthening, aerobic and flexibility activities.
 A physical therapist can develop a specific program of hip strengthening and flexibility exercises to help get your pain under control.

 Overall, it’s important to get moving and maintain the activities you enjoy in daily life for as long as possible.
 Even everyday movements – getting out of a chair, getting dressed, walking out to the car and leaving the house – use your muscles and keep you active.
 When you’re sitting for long periods, stand up and take a few steps every 20 minutes or so.